-The Alusky is the Malamute and Husky mixed pooch, who is an adorably fluffy pup with a mixture of both calm and playfulness, and one who is protective yet silly.
-He is a large dog who needs plenty of space, both inside and outside of the family home, and he is an intelligent and energetic pup who needs a lot of mental stimulation and exercise.
+The Alusky is a Husky Malamute mix.
+These mixed Husky pups are adorably fluffy.
+They have a mixture of calm and silly playfulness with a protective streak.
+He is a large dog who needs plenty of space inside and outside the family home, and he is an intelligent and energetic pup who needs a lot of mental stimulation and exercise.

 Size & Appearance

 Many dog lovers wonder if the Malamute or the Husky are related to the wolf because of their wild looks.
 Their parents also look very similar, often mistaken for one another.
 His muzzle will be long, his large eyes almond-shaped, being either bright blue or amber in color, or maybe even one of each.

 He measures between 21 and 24 inches tall, weighs between 45 and 75 pounds, and is a medium to large-sized pooch.

 The Alusky’s coat is BIG and fluffy, and there is no escaping his hair.
 If you are seeking a hypoallergenic dog or one that doesn’t molt, then this guy is definitely not for you.

 Because both of his parents come from the coldest climates on planet Earth, his double coat is thick and dense, water and ice-resistant, and it sheds moderately throughout the year.
 While he can live in hotter states or countries, he won’t necessarily enjoy it, so you need to consider your climate.